Todd6872/CS503/4-ShellP2/questions.md

 2. What happens if the fork() system call fails?
 How does your implementation handle this scenario?

     > **Answer**:  The child process would return a failed exit code which would be printed.
-As of this writing I haven't done the extra credit, which would handle that differently.
+It exits the process, prints the error, and returns the error code (for rc to print).

 3. How does execvp() find the command to execute?
 What system environment variable plays a role in this process?